itspauloroberto/fuels-crowdfunding-platform/README.md

 - `cd contract`
 - `forc build`
 - `forc deploy --testnet`
+- You will be asked to inform your local wallet password and choose the account
 - Save the printed Contract ID (0x...) to use on Step 6)

 Option B — Using Fuels CLI (uses the provided `frontend/fuels.config.ts`)